Home Inspection Company FAQ

 - Ensure you have an appropriate fire extinguisher for the type of fire likely in that space, and that existing ones don't need inspection and re-charging.

-- Make a fire-safety plan with your family and determine which routes are to be used from where in order to exit safely during an fire/smoke or other emergency.
-Make sure everyone knows where emergency egress windows are located in their bedrooms..
+- Make a fire-safety plan with your family and determine which routes are to be used from where in order to exit safely during an fire/smoke or another emergency.
+Make sure everyone knows where emergency egress windows are located in their bedrooms.
 Change the locks on the doors, windows, and exterior outbuildings.

 - Check that windows and doors are secured and don't need updated or upgraded hardware.
 Old standbys of a nail/screw in the side of the door/window frame, or wooden dowels cut to keep the windows from opening, will work as a stopgap measures.